numbersprotocol/pyc2pa/digital_signature.md

     Pubkey.out
     ```

- 2. Open `Privkey.out` and delete the `Certificate` portion.
+ 2. Open `Pubkey.out` and delete the `Certificate` portion.
 Current implementation does not work if certificate is included.

  3. Generate Detached Signature with: